 Sometimes our body demands extra, so the question is: does Vitamin C boost your immune system?

-Linus Pauling is the only scientist so far that received 2 Nobel prizes in 2 different areas (Chemistry and Peace) not shared with somebody else.
+Linus Pauling is the only scientist so far that received 2 Nobel prizes in 2 different areas (Chemistry and Peace) not been shared with somebody else.
 In 1970 he wrote Vitamin C, the Common Cold and the Flu.
-In this book he emphasizes the importance of Vitamin C. Grams of it.
+In this book, he emphasizes the importance of Vitamin C. Grams of Vitamin C.

 Table of contents

 - 1 Vitamin C boost for our immune system

 - 3 Why should we take so much vitamin C?

 - 4 Will Vitamin C boost your Immune System?

 - 5 Can’t I get enough Vitamin C by eating oranges?